 Why is this the case?
 Well, on the surface we see it’s because we can just rewrite the corresponding diagrams very well.
 But why is it that we can do that?
 A hint is given by the affine with phases normal form of Clifford states.
 Apparently, Clifford circuits can only produce quantum states that are uniform superpositions of computational basis states that are efficiently described by an affine subspace of bit strings.
 This means there is a limit to how much we can actually use the complex amplitudes and entanglement present in Clifford states.
 There is for instance no way in which we can iteratively repeat a procedure to slowly add more and more amplitude to certain states like is done in Grover’s algorithm: the amplitudes are always distributed equally.

 In Proposition 5.4.1 we said we could simulate a Clifford amplitude efficiently, but how efficient are we talking?
 The entire ‘simulation’ just consists of diagram simplification operations, so the complexity of the method, how expensive it is to actually calculate an amplitude, comes down to how hard it is to find the correct rewrite rule to apply, the number of rewrites we need to do, and how hard these rewrites are to perform.
 The first two of these questions are easily answered.
 First, how hard is it to find the correct rewrite rule to apply?
-Well, local complementation applies to any spider with a ±π 2 phase, so we simply have to loop over the spiders of the diagram until we encounter a spider with the correct phase.
-When we are done doing local complementations, any spider will have a 0 or π phase left, so all the spiders are suitable for a pivot, and we only need to look at any neighbour, so that finding a place where we can apply a rewrite rule is quite trivial in this setting: we can do it anywhere.
+Well, local complementation applies to any spider with a phase, so we simply have to loop over the spiders of the diagram until we encounter a spider with the correct phase.
+When we are done doing local complementations, any spider will have a or phase left, so all the spiders are suitable for a pivot, and we only need to look at any neighbour, so that finding a place where we can apply a rewrite rule is quite trivial in this setting: we can do it anywhere.
 The second question, how many rewrite rules need to be applied, is also easily answered.
 Each of the rewrite rules, local complementation and pivoting, removes at least one spider, so that the number of rewrite rules applied is bounded by the number of spiders.
 Finally, how hard is it actually to change the diagram based on the rewrite rules?
 We will measure this in terms of the number of elementary graph operations we need to perform: vertex and edge additions or removals.
 When we do a local complementation, we remove a single vertex, and we toggle the connectivity of all its neighbours.
 In the worst case, the spider we wish to remove is connected to pretty much all other spiders.
 In this case we end up changing the connectivity of the entire graph.
-So if there are N spiders, then this could cost N2 edge additions and removals.
-A similar cost estimation holds for pivoting: we remove two spiders, and we toggle connectivity between three groups of spiders that could also pretty much encompass the entire graph, so that it also costs N2 graph operations to implement a pivot.
-So a single simplification costs about N2 elementary graph operations in the worst case, and as we’ve seen, we will need about N rewrite rules to fully simplify the graph, which means we will need N N2 = N3 graph operations in the worst case.
-In comparison to this, the cost of finding the right rewrite rules to apply is negligible (adding at most an O(N) cost to the application of every rewrite rule).
+So if there are spiders, then this could cost edge additions and removals.
+A similar cost estimation holds for pivoting: we remove two spiders, and we toggle connectivity between three groups of spiders that could also pretty much encompass the entire graph, so that it also costs graph operations to implement a pivot.
+So a single simplification costs about elementary graph operations in the worst case, and as we’ve seen, we will need about rewrite rules to fully simplify the graph, which means we will need graph operations in the worst case.
+In comparison to this, the cost of finding the right rewrite rules to apply is negligible (adding at most an cost to the application of every rewrite rule).
 We can now state a more detailed version of Proposition 5.4.1.

 Proof.
 The first claim follows from the discussion on the complexity of rewriting above.
-For the second claim we simply note that each gate in a Clifford circuit can be translated into a fixed small number of spiders, so that the ZX-diagram corresponding to the amplitude to be calculated has O(k) spiders. □
+For the second claim we simply note that each gate in a Clifford circuit can be translated into a fixed small number of spiders, so that the ZX-diagram corresponding to the amplitude to be calculated has spiders. □

-Now, O(N3) is not too bad, but it does mean that once we start dealing with diagrams with, say, millions, of spiders, that we run into trouble.
+Now, is not too bad, but it does mean that once we start dealing with diagrams with, say, millions, of spiders, that we run into trouble.
 Can we do better?
 As it turns out: yes!
 With a more clever simplification strategy, we can actually obtain a significantly better upper bound.
-The reason we got this N3 scaling, is because we weren’t telling the simplifier which spiders to target, so that we couldn’t limit the number of wires that end up in the diagram.
+The reason we got this scaling, is because we weren’t telling the simplifier which spiders to target, so that we couldn’t limit the number of wires that end up in the diagram.
 There is a better strategy that we can use to simplify the diagram, which works when we know that the diagram came from a circuit.
 The idea is that once we have a GSLC diagram that we can very efficiently ‘absorb’ a Clifford gate and rewrite the whole thing as another GSLC diagram.
-So suppose we have a Clifford circuit consisting of CZ, Hadamard and S gates (if your circuit contains CNOTs, then these can be converted into CZ gates surrounded by Hadamards).
+So suppose we have a Clifford circuit consisting of CZ, Hadamard and gates (if your circuit contains CNOTs, then these can be converted into CZ gates surrounded by Hadamards).
 Now when we write this circuit as a ZX-diagram, it will only contain Z-spiders, so that it already looks a bit like a graph-like diagram.
 However, we will not actually reduce it to graph-like form like we did with our previous simplification algorithm.
 Instead we will keep the circuit structure intact.
 Now we will introduce some dummy spiders and Hadamards in order to insert a GSLC form diagram at the start of the circuit:

-(5.17)
+| (5.17) |

 We will now consume gates one by one from the circuit and absorb them into the GSLC part of the diagram, transforming it into a different GSLC diagram, while not affecting the other parts of the diagram.
 Depending on the gate and on the specific configuration the GLSC part of the diagram is in, we will need to do different things.
 The easiest gate to deal with is the Hadamard.
 This is simply absorbed as part of the GSLC if there is no Hadamard already on that qubit, or cancelled if there is one:

-(5.18)
+| (5.18) |

-For S gates and CZ gates the situation is more complicated.
+For gates and CZ gates the situation is more complicated.
 If there are no Hadamards on the qubits they act on, then we can also absorb them as part of the GSLC:

-(5.19)
+| (5.19) |

 For the CZ gate, as always, if there was already a Hadamard edge present between the spiders, then we simply toggle the connectivity.
-Now, if there is a Hadamard in the way then we can’t just fuse the S or CZ gate into the GSLC.
+Now, if there is a Hadamard in the way then we can’t just fuse the or CZ gate into the GSLC.
 Instead, we will need to resort to our old friends, the local complementation and pivot.
-The reason we can use these, is because if there is a Hadamard in the way, with an S or CZ gate on the right-hand side, then the spider that is part of the GSLC is ‘internal’ in the sense that all its connections are to other spiders via a Hadamard edge.
-Now, if this spider has a ±π 2 phase, this is straightforward enough: we just apply a local complementation on it to remove it.
-This connects the spider of the S or CZ gate to all the neighbours of this internal spider, so that the S or CZ spider takes its place in the GSLC diagram:
+The reason we can use these, is because if there is a Hadamard in the way, with an or CZ gate on the right-hand side, then the spider that is part of the GSLC is ‘internal’ in the sense that all its connections are to other spiders via a Hadamard edge.
+Now, if this spider has a phase, this is straightforward enough: we just apply a local complementation on it to remove it.
+This connects the spider of the or CZ gate to all the neighbours of this internal spider, so that the or CZ spider takes its place in the GSLC diagram:

-(5.20)
+| (5.20) |

-Now, if the spider we wish to remove has a 0 or π phase, then we need to apply a pivot to get rid of it.
+Now, if the spider we wish to remove has a or phase, then we need to apply a pivot to get rid of it.
 The spider must be connected to at least one input spider (since the diagram is unitary), so that we can apply the standard non-spider-removing pivot rule of (5.8).
 The end result is that the output Hadamard disappears, so that the spider of the gate can be fused and become part of the GSLC diagram.
 Combining these different options we see that we can always absorb a gate into the GSLC portion of the diagram.
 We can hence simplify the entire circuit into a GSLC diagram.

 Exercise 5.16.
 Reduce the following Clifford circuit to GSLC form using the algorithm described in this section.

 Proposition 5.4.4.
-Let U be a q-qubit Clifford circuit with N q CNOT, Hadamard and S gates.
-Then we can calculate any amplitude x1xn|U|00 in O(Nq2) time.
-If U is given as a GSLC diagram then this reduces to O(q3).
+Let be a -qubit Clifford circuit with CNOT, Hadamard and gates.
+Then we can calculate any amplitude in time.
+If is given as a GSLC diagram then this reduces to .

 Proof.
-We first reduce U to GSLC form using the algorithm described above.
-This takes O(Nq2) time.
-Then we compose the diagram with the ZX-diagrams for |00 and x1xn|.
-This adds O(q) spiders, so that the total diagram has O(q) spiders.
-Using the standard simplification algorithm on this diagram then requires O(q3) graph operations.
-Assuming N q the total cost is then O(Nq2) for fully reducing the diagram to a scalar.
-If U were already given as a GSLC diagram, then only the final set of simplifications is necessary, requiring just O(q3) graph operations. □
+We first reduce to GSLC form using the algorithm described above.
+This takes time.
+Then we compose the diagram with the ZX-diagrams for and .
+This adds spiders, so that the total diagram has spiders.
+Using the standard simplification algorithm on this diagram then requires graph operations.
+Assuming the total cost is then for fully reducing the diagram to a scalar.
+If were already given as a GSLC diagram, then only the final set of simplifications is necessary, requiring just graph operations. □

 Exercise* 5.17.
-The O(N3) bound on calculating amplitudes in Proposition 5.4.2 is just an upper-bound.
+The bound on calculating amplitudes in Proposition 5.4.2 is just an upper-bound.
 In practice it might turn out not to be so bad.
 Implement a benchmark of random Clifford circuits with an increasing number of gates and/or qubits and measure what the actual exponent is more like.
 Does the exponent stay the same for different number of qubits?
 Can you find a different strategy for targeting spiders to remove that leads to better scaling?

 In the previous sections we discussed how to calculate the amplitude corresponding to observing a particular effect on a Clifford state and we called this ‘simulating’ a Clifford computation.
 But this is not entirely correct.
 In order to truly say we are simulating a quantum computation we should be getting the same types of outcomes that we would get when we would actually run the quantum circuit.
 These outcomes come in the form of measurement samples.
 Namely, we would prepare a quantum state, execute quantum gates on it, and finally measure each qubit.
 The outcome is then a bit string specifying which measurement outcome we got for each qubit.
 By running the experiment many times we will see a particular distribution of bit strings as outcomes.
 To simulate a quantum computation is then to be able to generate a series of bit strings that have a similar distribution of outcomes.

-for the probabilities of observing the outcome |x1xn when applying U to the input state |00.
-We then say a probabilistic algorithm weakly simulates U when it produces bit strings y 𝔽2n according to a distribution suitably close to P.
+for the probabilities of observing the outcome when applying to the input state .
+We then say a probabilistic algorithm weakly simulates when it produces bit strings according to a distribution suitably close to .

 In this definition ‘suitably close’ can be made exact, but that won’t be necessary for us for now.
 With what we have seen up to now, it is not obvious how we can actually efficiently weakly simulate Clifford unitaries.
 We are however quite close to being able to strongly simulate Clifford circuits.

 Let’s explain this definition.
 Recall that a marginal probability distribution is one where we don’t care about the outcome of one or more of the variables of the distribution.
-For instance, if we have a distribution P(x1,x2,x3) of three variables, then we can marginalise x3 to get the distribution P(x1,x2) := x3P(x1,x2,x3).
-When P(x1,x2,x3) corresponds to the probabilities of observing particular measurement outcomes in a 3-qubit circuit, then this marginal P(x1,x2) tells us the probability of observing x1 on qubit 1 and x2 on qubit 2, when we don’t measure qubit 3 at all.
+For instance, if we have a distribution of three variables, then we can marginalise to get the distribution .
+When corresponds to the probabilities of observing particular measurement outcomes in a 3-qubit circuit, then this marginal tells us the probability of observing on qubit 1 and on qubit 2, when we don’t measure qubit 3 at all.
 The reason we require the ability to determine any marginal probability in the definition of strong simulation, is that if we can only calculate the non-marginal probabilities, then it will generally take exponential resources to determine marginal probabilities.
-Consider for instance an n-variable distribution P(x1,,xn) of Boolean variables.
-Then to calculate the marginal P(x1) we have to sum the values of n 1 variables P(x1) = x2,,xnP(x1,x2,,xn), and this summation contains O(2n) terms.
+Consider for instance an -variable distribution of Boolean variables.
+Then to calculate the marginal we have to sum the values of variables , and this summation contains terms.
 Okay, so now that we understand what the definition says, it might be helpful to answer why we call this ‘strong’ simulation as opposed to ‘weak’ simulation.
-First of all, note that being able to weakly simulate doesn’t seem to easily imply the ability to calculate the value of the probabilities: it might be that some probability P(x1,,xn) is exponentially small (in n), and hence we would need to sample at least exponentially many bit strings using weak simulation to get an estimate of its value.
+First of all, note that being able to weakly simulate doesn’t seem to easily imply the ability to calculate the value of the probabilities: it might be that some probability is exponentially small (in ), and hence we would need to sample at least exponentially many bit strings using weak simulation to get an estimate of its value.
 But the converse is true: if we can strongly simulate a unitary, then we can also weakly simulate it.
 To see how to do this, we need to recall the concept of conditional probabilities.
 A conditional probability distribution tells us the probability of observing some outcome conditional on some other variables taking particular values.
-For instance P(x1,x2|x3 = 1), the probability of observing the particular values x1 and x2 given that x3 = 1, is equal to P(x1,x2,1)P(x3 = 1).
+For instance , the probability of observing the particular values and given that , is equal to .
 Hence, since strong simulation allows us to calculate any marginal probability, we can then also calculate any conditional probability.
-So how do we use marginal and conditional probabilities to generate a sample bit string y with the correct distribution?
-We do this by determining the value of each bit of y in turn.
-First we ask for the probability p1 = P(x1 = 0), the marginal probability that we observe qubit 1 to give a value of 0.
-We then decide with probability p1 to set y1 = 0 and otherwise we set y1 = 1.
-We then calculate p2 = P(x2 = 0|x1 = y1) and set y2 = 0 with probability p2 and otherwise y2 = 1.
-This means that we have chosen y1 and y2 with probability
+So how do we use marginal and conditional probabilities to generate a sample bit string with the correct distribution?
+We do this by determining the value of each bit of in turn.
+First we ask for the probability , the marginal probability that we observe qubit 1 to give a value of .
+We then decide with probability to set and otherwise we set .
+We then calculate and set with probability and otherwise .
+This means that we have chosen and with probability

-(5.21)
+| (5.21) |

 which is the correct distribution.
-We carry on and calculate p3 = P(x3 = 0|x1 = y1,x2 = y2) and repeat the procedure until we have determined the entire bit string y1yn.
+We carry on and calculate and repeat the procedure until we have determined the entire bit string .
 Repeating the argument of Eq.
-(5.21) we see that we will have chosen this specific bit string with probability P(x1 = y1,x2 = y2,,xn = yn) so that we are indeed sampling correctly from this distribution.
+(5.21) we see that we will have chosen this specific bit string with probability so that we are indeed sampling correctly from this distribution.
 To summarise:

 So how do we actually do strong simulation of Clifford circuits with the ZX-diagram simplification strategies we have discussed in this chapter?
-Well, we have seen how to calculate an amplitude x1xn|U|00 which allows us to calculate a non-marginal probability P(x1,,xn) = |x1xn|U|00|2.
+Well, we have seen how to calculate an amplitude which allows us to calculate a non-marginal probability .
 But how do we calculate a marginal probability?
-To see this it first helps to expand P(x1,,xn) in a way that allows us to more easily represent it as a diagram.
-Recall that for a complex number z we have |z|2 = zz where z is the conjugate.
-The conjugate of the inner product x1xn|U|00 is 00|U|x1xn.
+To see this it first helps to expand in a way that allows us to more easily represent it as a diagram.
+Recall that for a complex number we have where is the conjugate.
+The conjugate of the inner product is .
 We can represent each of these by ZX-diagrams, and as they are scalar diagrams, their multiplication is implemented just by putting them next to each other:

-(5.22)
+| (5.22) |

-We get these scalar factors of 12 because the X-spiders only represent |0 and |1 up to a scalar.
-Note that these middle pairs of spiders correspond then (up to scalar) to operators |xixi|.
-Now if we want to calculate a marginal probability then this corresponds to a sum of such diagrams where we vary the values of some of the xi.
-Remember that x|xx| = I, hence on the diagram we can implement this summation by replacing the middle spiders by an identity wire:
+We get these scalar factors of because the X-spiders only represent and up to a scalar.
+Note that these middle pairs of spiders correspond then (up to scalar) to operators .
+Now if we want to calculate a marginal probability then this corresponds to a sum of such diagrams where we vary the values of some of the .
+Remember that , hence on the diagram we can implement this summation by replacing the middle spiders by an identity wire:

-(5.23)
+| (5.23) |

 Using this diagrammatic representation of a marginal probability allows to calculate the marginals of a Clifford computation.